Beta decay: Description

+Energy-level diagrams depicting nuclear transitions involving beta decay.

 The two types of beta decay are known as beta minus and beta plus.
 In beta minus (β^{−}) decay, a neutron is converted to a proton, and the process creates an electron and an electron antineutrino; while in beta plus (β^{+}) decay, a proton is converted to a neutron and the process creates a positron and an electron neutrino. β^{+} decay is also known as positron emission.

 Beta decay conserves a quantum number known as the lepton number, or the number of electrons and their associated neutrinos (other leptons are the muon and tau particles).
 These particles have lepton number +1, while their antiparticles have lepton number −1.
 Since a proton or neutron has lepton number zero, β^{+} decay (a positron, or antielectron) must be accompanied with an electron neutrino, while β^{−} decay (an electron) must be accompanied by an electron antineutrino.

 An example of electron emission (β^{−} decay) is the decay of carbon-14 into nitrogen-14 with a half-life of about 5,700 years: